COVID-19 Guidance for Research, Scholarship and Artistry

 Communication and Connectivity Tips

 The COVID-19 situation is changing rapidly, and we understand the difficulty of planning in such a dynamic environment.
-The below tips may be useful as you consider your contingency plans and wind down your research activities.
+The below tips may be useful as you consider your contingency plans and research activities.

 - Have an updated list of your project team's cell phone numbers.